Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

     2. MOV $A FIVE # will be replace by MOV $A 05
     3. MOV $B 07
     4. ADD $C $A $B

+#### _d- Extern_

+The "extern" instruction can be used to define something without knowing it’s value

+    1. @extern PRINT
+    2. JMP $F :PRINT # jump to the print function
+    3.               # without knowing its address

 &nbsp;